It’s fish fry season!

 Most residents of the Laurel Highlands know what that means, but not all do.
 While the history of fish fries is strong in Southwestern Pennsylvania, some will be experiencing their first Catholic Lenten season here.

-For those who have not yet fully grasped all that entails, the Laurel Highlands is one of only a few regions in the United States that celebrates the fish fry tradition.
+For those who have not yet fully grasped all that entails, the Laurel Highlands is one of only a few regions in the United States that celebrate the fish fry tradition.
 Each Friday during Lent our church basements, restaurants and fire halls start dropping baskets into hot oil for a community celebration of deep-fried goodness.

 How do I order?
 Since fish fries have changed over the past few years, we encourage you to call in advance and see if you can place your to-go order to help things run as smoothly as possible.